raspberrypilearning/sweet-scroll/en/step_6.md

-## How to handle mobile and tablet screens
+## Make your web page look great on mobile devices

-Nowadays, a lot of people browse websites on their phones or tablets.
-It is important to make sure that your webpages look great on all types of device.
-The CSS ```@media``` rule is a great way to create responsive web designs.
+A lot of people browse websites on their phones or tablets and not just on their computers.
+Therefore, is important to make sure that your web pages look great on the screens of all types of devices.
+The CSS ```@media``` rule helps you create web page designs that are **responsive** to the type of device the page is viewed on.

 --- task ---

-In this project, some mobile devices have a problem using ```background-attachment: fixed```.
-Add the following to the end of your CSS file to turn off the parallax effect for mobile devices.
+Some mobile devices have a problem with the parallax effect created by the CSS rule `background-attachment: fixed`.
+Add the following code to the end of your CSS file to turn off the parallax effect for mobile devices.

 ```css
 /* Turn off parallax scrolling for tablets and phones as it is not supported */